lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 My brain immediately dismisses whatever idea I come up with as too expensive, too complicated.
 It's just not worth it.

 ## To mono or not to mono?
-Which build tool is the question.
+Which build tool is the question

 Over the course of my career, I chose to set up my teams with a monorepo _almost_ every time I got the chance.

 I say _almost_ because twice, even though I had already been pretty much convinced a monorepo yields better long-term results than a polyrepo, I decided against adopting a monorepo.

-It goes without saying: I came to regret the decision both times.
+In both cases, what drove my decision what the lack of monorepo tooling for the specific stack at hand.
+I came to regret the decision both times.
+I missed the core benefits of going monorepo too much.

 To understand a decision though, you have to look at its context and here it means looking at how many languages and which languages specifically are